openenclave/openenclave/README.md

-The current implementation of Open Enclave is built on the Intel Software Guard Extensions (SGX), although Open Enclave may support other memory protection architectures in the future, such as Microsoft Virtual Secure Mode.
+The current implementation of Open Enclave is built on the Intel Software Guard Extensions (SGX), although Open Enclave may support other memory protection architectures in the future, such as Microsoft Virtualization Based Security (VBS).

 Documentation
 -------------